hbk91/DigitalProductManagement_Prof_AlexCowan_UVADarden/Course3/Course3_Notes.md

    2. Finding out the places you are wrong is a gift.
    3. Lean is a loop: So it is not only early-user research, but user research is an ongoing process.
    4. Let go long-term roadmaps because what you will be doing a year or two from now would depend on the outcomes of the experiments and learnings you gather along the way.
+   5. We need to have good qualitative research to generate good hypothesis.
+   6. Use quantitative data to assess if the metric you were looking to improve, actually improved.
+   7. You have to constantly combine qualitative (**Why** - understanding the user) and the quantitative (**What and How** - the way user is interacting with your product)
+   8. Always be looking at your data (quantitative) and always be looking at your users (qualitative)
+   9. There is no excuse for internal IT projects failing.
+Because, every single user is right there in your company.
+You don't even have to go out of your company.
+One of the reasons that they fail is because of - *Let's fix all at once* - approach.
+You have to define your scope very sharply.
+   10. Imbibe the "User-centric" design.

 ## C. Week3: Deep dive into Usability Hypothesis